 What is Ray?¶

-Ray is a fast and simple framework for building and running distributed applications.
+Ray provides a simple, universal API for building distributed applications.

 Ray accomplishes this mission by: